SpinbitZ/SpinbitZ/site-rebuild/tasks/TASK-003-core-fraop-architecture.md

 ```

 ## Implementation Notes
-- Use Cycle.js and Callbags for the FRAOP pattern
+- Use Cycle.js and xstream for the FRAOP pattern
 - Use TypeScript for all new code
 - Keep the initial UI minimal—focus on structure, not design
 - Document the new folder structure and architecture